runsascoded/bash-markdown-fence/README.md

 #   (same as ``mdcmd -i README.md``).
 #
 # Options:
-#   -a, --amend                     Squash changes onto the previous Git commit
+#   -a, --amend                     Squash changes onto the previous Git commit;
-#                                   (can be used with `git rebase -x 'mdcmd
+#                                   suitable for use with `git rebase -x`
-#                                   -a'`)
 #   -i, --inplace / -I, --no-inplace
-#                                   Update the file in place
+#                                   Edit the file in-place
 #   -n, --dry-run                   Print the commands that would be run, but
 #                                   don't execute them
 #   -x, --execute TEXT              Only execute commands that match these